 Ulcerative colitis is an idiopathic inflammatory condition of the colon which results in diffuse friability and superficial erosions on the colonic wall and associated bleeding.
 It is the most common form of inflammatory bowel disease worldwide.
 Characteristically, it involves inflammation restricted to the mucosa and submucosa of the colon.
 Typically, the disease starts in the rectum and extends proximally in a continuous manner.
-In the United States, the disease accounts for a quarter-million clinician visits annually.
-This activity reviews the evaluation and management of ulcerative colitis and highlights the role of interprofessional team members in collaborating to provide well-coordinated care and enhance outcomes for affected patients.
+In the United States, the disease accounts for a quarter-million provider visits annually.
+This activity reviews the evaluation and management of ulcerative colitis and highlights the role of the interprofessional team in evaluating and improving care for patients with this condition.

-- Identify treatment considerations for patients with ulcerative colitis.
+- Describe treatment considerations for patients with ulcerative colitis.

 The specific cause of inflammatory bowel disease is not known.
 There seems to be a primary genetic component since the most important independent risk factor is a family history of the disease (8% to 14% of patients).
 A first-degree relative of a patient with ulcerative colitis has a four times higher risk of developing the disease.
 Additionally, ulcerative colitis has a higher incidence in Jewish populations than other ethnicities.

 Although there is little evidence to support this, it has been postulated that alterations in the composition of the gut microbiota and defects in mucosal immunity could lead to ulcerative colitis.
 Autoimmunity may also play an important role in the etiology of ulcerative colitis.

 Some evidence suggests that smoking may be protective but so far no one has been able to confirm a direct relationship between the two.